reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 }
 ```
-Here we have set the value of `fixedDelayString` as `PT02S` to specify a fixed delay of atleast 2 seconds between successive invocations.
-Similarly we can use `fixedRateString` to specify a fixed rate in this format.
+Here we have set the value of `fixedDelayString` as `PT02S` to specify a fixed delay of at least 2 seconds between successive invocations.
+Similarly, we can use `fixedRateString` to specify a fixed rate in this format.

 ## Externalizing the Interval to a Properties File
 We can also reference a property value from our properties file as the value of `fixedDelayString` or `fixedRateString` attributes to externalize the interval values as shown below: